FluxLemur/citybash/README.md

 NOTE: the script has a dependency on [`rlwrap`](https://github.com/hanslub42/rlwrap), a readline wrapper for user input.
-It can easily be installed with `apt-get`.
+It can easily be installed with `apt-get` or `brew`.
 If you prefer not to use it, edit `run_client.sh` and remove it.

 ## Running the Server
 In order to build and run the server locally, you must first ensure you have the